JAWS, NVDA, and VoiceOver Braille Viewers

 To active the NVDA Braille viewer, open the Utilities menu and choose Braille viewer.
 If you check Show Braille Viewer on Startup then it will open in the same position each time you start NVDA.

-Fun fact, live regions are not displayed in Braille in NVDA, as outlined in issue #7756 Live Regions are Not Displayed in Braille from November 2017.
+Fun fact, live regions are not displayed in Braille in NVDA, as outlined in issue #7756 Live Regions are Not Displayed in Braille from November 2017 (fixed July 2023, or 6 months after this post was published).
 I guess that issue name is on the nose.

 For more guidance, see section 13.3.
 Braille Viewer in the NVDA documentation.